Anton Karas: The Third Man

 In Austria, the film opened on 10 March 1950, in Vienna's Apollo Kino, and it initially offended some Viennese inhabitants, as it focused on the disgrace of the destroyed city.
 Vienna's newspaper critics hated the film, except for its music.
 When Karas returned to Austria after his first world tour in July 1950, he was welcomed by Chancellor Leopold Figl and other members of the government.
 Most importantly, the public liked the film.
-In Brigittenau, where Karas was born, people queued for tickets which were sold out eight days in advance.
+In Brigittenau, where Karas was born, people queued for tickets, which were sold out eight days in advance.

 Karas disliked the glamour, and his soundtrack proved to be an enduring one-hit wonder.
 He later stated, "I never was a star, and never felt like one.
 It is because of that film that I was pushed from one place to the other ...
 My only desire was to be back home again."
 He toured again in 1951, travelling to Montreal and Las Vegas, followed by other tours, including Japan in 1962, 1969 and 1972, where he performed for Emperor Hirohito.

-In 1954, he opened a Heuriger, which became fashionable among cinema celebrities including Orson Welles, Gina Lollobrigida, Curd Jürgens, Hans Moser, Paul Hörbiger, Marika Rökk and Johannes Heesters, thereby becoming a tourist attraction.
+In 1953 Karas opened a heuriger or wine bar in Vienna he named Zum Dritten Mann.
+It became fashionable among cinema celebrities including Orson Welles, Gina Lollobrigida, Curd Jürgens, Hans Moser, Paul Hörbiger, Marika Rökk and Johannes Heesters, thereby becoming a tourist attraction.
 He was not satisfied, as he preferred to perform for locals who would understand him, his language and music.
 Because of this, he retired and retreated from the limelight in 1966, explaining, "I'm not a tourist guy, and what I did there had hardly anything to do with 'Vienna Heuriger'."

 The first few bars of "The Third Man Theme" are engraved on his grave marker in Vienna.